DenDrummer/D-Pad_mods/README.txt

 	3.2: Why is Singleplayer different from the server despite having all the same mods?
-		The server has changed quite a few configuration files which you might hav not changed or changed differently.
+		The server has changed quite a few configuration files which you might not have changed or changed differently.
 		Let me know if you want me to make the config files public.